NVIDIA/MinkowskiEngine/README.md

 ## Installation

-You can install the MinkowskiEngine without sudo using anaconda.
+You can install the Minkowski Engine without sudo using anaconda.
 Using anaconda is highly recommended.

 ### Anaconda